Fire Emblem Warriors: Three Hopes: Synopsis

 In all three routes, Byleth and Jeralt are hired by factions opposed to Shez and hinder them throughout the war.
-If Shez kills Jeralt in battle, Byleth swears revenge and sacrifices their mortal body to Sothis.
+If Shez kills Jeralt in battle, Byleth swears revenge and surrenders their mortal body to Sothis.
 Sothis attacks Shez, but she and Byleth are killed in the ensuing battle, leaving Shez with regrets.
 If Shez convinces Byleth and Jeralt to surrender, the two are hired by Shez's faction.
 Shortly before the final battle, Arval possesses Shez and attempts to kill Byleth.
-When Shez's allies intervene, Arval banishes them, Edelgard, Dimitri, and Claude to another dimension using the Forbidden Spell of Zaharas.
-Arval is revealed to be the vessel for the soul of Epimenides, a powerful member of "Those Who Slither in the Dark" bent on killing Sothis.
+When Shez's allies intervene, Arval banishes them, Edelgard, Dimitri, and Claude to another dimension using the Forbidden Spell of Zahras.
+Arval is revealed to be the vessel for the soul of Epimenides, a powerful member of Those Who Slither in the Dark bent on killing Sothis.
 Shez and the three lords kill Epimenides and return to their world to continue the war.

 Release

 The title was initially revealed at a Nintendo Direct held on February 9, 2022 with a trailer revealing only the returns of Byleth, Edelgard, Dimitri, and Claude.
 On April 12, 2022, a trailer titled "Mysterious Mercenary" was released, announcing that Byleth would serve as an antagonist, Shez would be a new protagonist of selectable gender, Hubert, Dedue, and Hilda would be playable characters, and that the game would feature three diverging paths, similar to Three Houses.
 Over the course of May 2022, three trailers were released focusing on the Black Eagles, Blue Lions, and Golden Deer respectively, with each revealing updated designs for all of the students from Three Houses.
 A final trailer was released on June 8, 2022 confirming the return of the Ashen Wolves characters from the Cindered Shadows DLC story in Three Houses.
 After the trailer was posted, a demo was released on the Nintendo eShop later that day, which allowed progression up to Chapter 4.

 Three Hopes, along with AI: The Somnium Files - Nirvana Initiative, were the final video games to feature the voicework of Billy Kametz, who died of colon cancer on June 9, 2022.
 Both games were released just 2 weeks after his death.